MeanderingProgrammer/render-markdown.nvim/README.md

         -- Additional modes to render latex.
         render_modes = false,
         -- Executable used to convert latex formula to rendered unicode.
-        -- If a list is provided the first command available on the system is used. converter = { 'utftex', 'latex2text' },
+        -- If a list is provided the commands run in order until the first success. converter = { 'utftex', 'latex2text' },
         -- Highlight for latex blocks.
         highlight = 'RenderMarkdownMath',